jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Upstream-Global-Automotive-Cybersecurity-Report-2024.md

 A head unit installed in several
 South Korean OEM vehicles
 was compromised.38
  Japanese OEM affected by
 data breach in its Global
 Supplier Preparation
 Information System.39
  Global OEMs released
 an emergency patch for
 an actively exploited
 vulnerability that triggered
 a sharp rise in car theft
 incidents.40
  New destructive car theft
 methods using a CAN bus
 manipulation reported to
 be on the rise.41
 FEBRUARY
 JANUARY
  APRIL
  US OEM vehicles hacked
 within two minutes by
 researchers participating in
 a hacking contest.42
  Japanese OEM's Customer
 Relationship Management
 (CRM) system was hacked
 by a security researcher.43
  German, South Korean,
 and Japanese OEMs were
 targeted as part of a supply
 chain attack on a VoIP
 software vendor.44
 MAY
  Attack against a Japanese
 OEM exposed 10 years of
 customer data, including
 vehicle geolocation, in a
 data breach.47
  Swiss multinational
 automotive supplier hit by
 large\-scale ransomware
 attack impacting business
 operations.48
  German automotive service
 provider hit by cyber attack,
 impacting accessibility to
 several systems.49
 JUNE
  A security researcher
 discovered multiple
 vulnerabilities in a popular
 network messaging protocol
 that enabled fleet\-wide
-manipulation of
+manipulation of ‌
 telemetry
 data.50
  South Korean OEM's
 infotainment unit hacked
 despite security fixes.51
  A US EV charging station
 network suffered a major
 data breach that exposed
 sensitive company data
 and customer PII.52
- 2024 Upstream Security Ltd. All Rights Reserved
+© 2024 Upstream Security Ltd. All Rights Reserved
 36
- 2024 Upstream Security Ltd. All Rights Reserved
+© 2024 Upstream Security Ltd. All Rights Reserved
  A large US moving
 and storage rental
 company experienced
 a cyber attack, resulting
 in alleged leakage of
 13GB of employee and
 operational data.62
  Brazilian dealership
 of a German OEM
-was hit with
+was hit with ‌
 a
 ransomware attack.63
 SEPTEMBER
  US EV charging company's
 chargers hacked to display
 unauthorized content and
 images.53
  Ransomware attacks
 disrupted Japanese port
 operations, impacting
 the availability of major
 Japanese OEM auto parts.54
  API vulnerabilities in a
-German OEMs website
+German OEM’s website
 enabled malicious data
 exfiltration.55
  Security researchers
 jailbreaked the infotainment
 system of a US\-based EV
 OEM.56
  Security researchers
 discovered vulnerabilities
 in a popular mobility
 provider, enabling account
 hijacking and illegal financial transactions.57
  US EV OEM suffered data
 breach impacting over
 75,000 employees.58
 AUGUST
 JULY
 OCTOBER
  US trucking and fleet
 management solutions
 provider experienced a
 ransomware attack that